The-Marcy-Lab-School/swe-3-1-recipe-card/README.md

 ### Example

-Below is an example of what your recipe card might look like. **Your recipe and styling should be unique!**
+Below is an example of what your recipe card should look like. **Your goal is to replicate this design** — the layout, spacing, typography styles, and overall structure should match the example.

+The one exception: **choose your own color theme** based on your recipe!
+Pick colors that complement your dish.

 ![Example Recipe Card](./images/example-recipe-card.png)